FVF Law is a values driven law firm.

 Unfortunately, semi truck accident settlements can be quite complicated.
 Most serious accidents require the legal prowess of an experienced lawyer to prove damages and argue for necessary compensation, but that expertise is particularly important in a semi truck accident case.

 Because semi truck drivers typically operate as independent contractors, they often carry their own insurance policy, separate from their carrier’s.
 Determining who is liable for damages among these different entities can be quite complicated.

 Commercial carriers and drivers are also required to abide by state and/or federal regulations, which can play a role in your case.
-For instance, drivers are legally required to take breaks at regular intervals.
+For instance, 18-wheeler truck drivers are legally required to take breaks at regular intervals.
 When drivers don’t follow these rules — or when employers train or encourage them not to — it may impact your settlement.

 The commercial driving industry is also known for problems with alcohol and drug abuse, dangerous driving, and other negligence that may play a part in your case.
 Additionally, the severity of your injuries, the cost to treat them, and their impact on your life and the lives of your loved ones will also affect any potential settlement.

 As with all cases, the answer to this question varies depending on the specific details of your unique case.
 A variety of factors can affect how long it takes to achieve a settlement in a semi truck accident case, including:

 As mentioned above, commercial vehicle accident cases can be extremely complicated, with large corporations involved that will be willing to put up a fight to avoid a large settlement.
 Commercial carriers often have large legal teams working for them to reduce payments in cases like these, so it is less likely that you will be able to obtain the financial recovery the law allows without a legal advocate.